19 The Rock Cycle II: Sediment and Sedimentary Rock

 Regardless of the texture, limestone typically indicates a marine environment of high organic productivity, and carbonate sediments are most abundant in warm, tropical continental shelf seas.
 In some such areas, carbonate sedimentation is able to keep pace with subsidence of the continental margin, producing a carbonate platform where shallow water is underlain by carbonate sedimentary rock many kilometres thick.

 Carbonate sediments are also produced by planktonic animals and plants in the open ocean, so slowly deposited sediment (known as calcareous ooze) is common on the deep ocean floor.
-Chalk is a soft limestone formed from ancient calcareous ooze primarily composed of tiny oval plates called coccoliths, formed unicellular planktonic plants (coccolithophores).
+Chalk is a soft limestone formed from ancient calcareous ooze primarily composed of tiny oval plates called coccoliths, formed unicellular phytoplankton (coccolithophores).

 Limestone is used by humans as a building material both as raw rock and in the manufacture of cement, which is made by roasting limestone together with silicate sedimentary rock like mudstone.